snt-arg/iMarker_sensors/README.md

 ![Sensors](docs/cameraSetups.png "Sensors")

-This repository contains the interfaces for the hardware that uses **CSR Marker Detector**.
-The current version of the code supports cameras introduced below:
+This repository contains the interfaces for the hardware desgined for **CSR Marker Detection**.
+It is designed to be used by [CSR Detector with GUI](https://github.com/snt-arg/csr_detector_standalone) and [ROS-based CSR Detector](https://github.com/snt-arg/csr_detector_ros) repositories.
+The current version of the code supports vision sensors introduced below:

 | Camera | Interface | Links and Description |
 | ------------ | ------------ | ------------ |